Jonah

 The power of God's word for condemnation or salvation reminds me of a story about a young girl and an atheist:

 A little girl who was in Bible school was talking to her uncle who was an avowed atheist.
 He asked her, "Do you really believe that Jonah was in the belly of a fish for three days?"
-She answered, "Oh, yes I do, cause the Bible says so."
-Then he said, "What did he do, what do you think he ate while he was in there?"
+She answered, "Oh, yes I do, because the Bible says so."
+Then he said, "What do you think he ate while he was in there?"
 She thought for a minute and replied, "I don't know.
-I"ll ask him when I get to heaven."
+I'll ask him when I get to heaven."
 And he, thinking he had her, said, "What if he doesn't go to heaven?"
 She smiled and replied, "Then you'll have to ask him!"

 God's word is powerful to save, to build, to transform, to correct as well as to judge, to condemn and punish forever.
 This is why those of you who choose to make church attendance and Bible class a priority over the many pressures and activities of the world are wise, because you are filling up on the kind of power you need to deal with this world effectively and eventually move into the next world.